minond/argument-injector/README.md

 [![Build Status](https://travis-ci.org/minond/argument-injector.svg?branch=master)](https://travis-ci.org/minond/argument-injector)
 [![Coverage Status](https://coveralls.io/repos/minond/argument-injector/badge.png?branch=master)](https://coveralls.io/r/minond/argument-injector?branch=master)

-`injector` is a basic argument injector for Node.js. it allows any function to be "bound" to an injector object which hijacks the function call and injects arguments when the function is executed.
+`argument-injector` is a function argument injector for JavaScript. it allows any function to be "bound" to an injector object, which hijacks the function call and injects arguments when the function is executed.

-### `Injector`
-acts as a holder of dependencies
+#### usage

+to get started, you'll first need to create a new instance of an `Injector`:

 ```js
 var Injector = require('argument-injector'),
     injector = new Injector();
 ```

-### `.register(/* String */ name, /* mixed */ value)`
-this is how dependencies are registered with the injector object
+this `injector` object will have three methods you care about: `#register`, `#bind`, and `#trigger`

+##### register

+this method allows you to "save" a variable in the injector object. there are the variables that are available during a function call. this is the signature of the method: `Injector register(String name, * variable)`

 ```js
 injector.register('myService', {